 The flatbread would also make a great base to build a navajo taco on and much healthier than a fried piece of dough.
 I also love to add beans to taco filling.
 It stretches the meat and also adds some fiber to your meal.
 I chose to add the tomatoes with the chipotle chilies because I love the smokiness of the chipotle chilies.
 You can also make this same meat mixture to for taco salads.
 Yum!
 I put lettuce, shredded cheese, olives, green onion, and one spoonful of each reduced fat sour cream, salsa, and guacamole.
 I’m getting hungry just thinking about this again.

-1 can (15 ounces) red kidney beans, rinsed and drained
+- 1 can (15 oz) red kidney beans, rinsed and drained

-1 can (14-1/2 ounces) petite diced tomatoes with chipotle chilies , undrained
+- 1 can (14-1/2 oz) petite diced tomatoes with chipotle chilies , undrained

 - In a small bowl, combine the sour cream, dressing mix and lemon juice; chill until serving.(at least 30 minutes)